 After making appropriate enquiries, the board of trustees has a reasonable expectation that the academy trust has adequate resources to continue in operational existence for the foreseeable future.
 For this reason, it continues to adopt the going concern basis in preparing the financial statements.

-Further details regarding the adoption of the going concern basis can be found in the Statement of Accounting Policies.
+Promoting the success of the company